microsoft/mu/docs/CodeDevelopment/compile.md

 When you actually want to compile for a platform that will create a firmware binary which can be flashed and execute on a platform this process is necessary.

 1. open cmd prompt at workspace root
-2. Run 'mu_bootstrap` to get the necessary build components
 2. Locate the __PlatformBuild.py__ file (generally in the platform build dir)
 2. Run __PlatformBuild.py__